 Lesson #1: Create a Bullshit Filter

-An odd way to start but in the preface of the book – if you decide to read it – you’ll find six tips that aim to help you filter the useful information from the rubbish.
+An odd way to start a book, but in the preface of the title – if you decide to read it – you’ll find six tips that aim to help you filter the useful information from the rubbish in relation to starting a business, making decisions, or making conclusions based on what others are sharing.

-Scott Adams shares this not only to help readers decide what part of the book is useful for them, but also because he thinks that the ability to quickly spot absurdity when you see it (hear it) is a worthy instrument.
+Scott Adams shares six bullshit filters to help readers decide what part of the book is useful for them.
+But not only.
+He thinks that the ability to quickly spot absurdity when you see it (hear it) is a worthy instrument – regardless of the discussed topic.
 And I tend to agree with him.

-If you’re naive by nature and if you can’t quickly spot the important things in a situation or in a text, you’ll struggle to find the correct approach.
+If you’re naive by nature and if you can’t quickly spot the important things in a situation or in a text.
+Or you simply blindly obey what self-proclaimed gurus say, you’ll struggle to find the correct approach.
 Thus, your chances of failure will increase.

 - Personal experience: Your past experience can help but on a lot of occasions it can also steer you in the wrong direction.